The heater and stones are the heart of a sauna and the convective loop and löyly cavity they create are its soul.

 - There have been increasing reports of elements corroding very prematurely after a few months of use (they should last a couple of decades at least), particularly on KIPs but also others.

-- The new UL compliant Cilandro with enclosed sides should probably be avoided in almost all cases as it will likely not perform well in any sauna.
+- The new UL compliant Cilandro with enclosed sides should be avoided in almost all cases as it will likely not perform well in any sauna unless you can get the foot bench above the top of the stones.

 - Aino – Some of the more interesting heaters from an aesthetic standpoint.
 These can work well but hot rooms must be planned carefully to achieve good results.